Ericxgao/MUS-X/README.md

 ## Filter
 A collection of filters.
 * 'Cutoff' sets the filter cutoff frequency.
-* 'Reso' sets the filter resonance, or the drive when a diode clipper is selected.
+* 'Reso' sets the filter resonance
+	* for non-resonant filters, this has no effect
+	* for comb filters, this controls the feedback
+	* for diode clippers, this controls the drive
 * 'Mode' sets the filter type.
 A selection of ladder filters, Sallen-Key filters, comb filters and diode clippers are available.
 * The 'Mode' can also be set to bypass (if enabled, the 'Post-filter Saturator' will still be active) or mute.